sridurgesh007/NNDL_assignment7/README.md

 # Llama-2-7b PEFT Fine-Tuning on Dolly-15k

-This project contains the code and results for fine-tuning the `meta-llama/Llama-2-7b-hf` model on the `databricks/databricks-dolly-15k` dataset.
+This report contains the code and results for fine-tuning the `meta-llama/Llama-2-7b-hf` model on the `databricks/databricks-dolly-15k` dataset.

 The training was performed using Parameter-Efficient Fine-Tuning (PEFT), specifically **QLoRA**, to achieve highly efficient training on NVIDIA H100 GPUs.
 The goal was to improve the base model's instruction-following and conversational abilities.